Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/04-KFServing/Readme.md

     NAME                             READY   STATUS    RESTARTS   AGE
     kfserving-controller-manager-0   2/2     Running   2          13m

+## KFServing Installation with Kubeflow on Azure Stack

+KFServing is installed by default as part of Kubeflow installation.
+If you did what is described in [00-Intro](../00-Intro/Readme.md), you should see the CRD defined in your system:

+    $ kubectl get crd | grep inference inferenceservices.serving.kubeflow.org                      2020-10-02T19:22:32Z

+And you should see the KFServing controller manager in `kubeflow` namespace:

+    $ kubectl get pods -A
+    NAMESPACE         NAME                                                              READY   STATUS      RESTARTS   AGE
+    ...
+    kubeflow          kfserving-controller-manager-0                                    2/2     Running     0          137m
+    ...

+You would need to manually label your particular namespace with `inferenceservice=enabled`, for example:

+    $ kubectl create namespace kfserving-test
+    $ kubectl label namespace kfserving-test serving.kubeflow.org/inferenceservice=enabled
+    namespace/kfserving-test labeled

+You might also need to resolve the access issues, see [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) or [KFServing Troubleshooting](https://github.com/kubeflow/kfserving/blob/master/docs/DEVELOPER_GUIDE.md#troubleshooting).

 ## Infrerencing using KFServing

 To create KFServing inference service, you can try a sample from [kfserving repository](https://github.com/kubeflow/kfserving):